Policy Type: Student Affairs

 - Documentation may be in the form of, but not limited to Joint Service Transcripts (JST), American Council on Education (ACE), and valid industry training/certifications.

 - Prior Experiential Learning – This includes the skills, knowledge, and attitudes gained through non-formal (mainly work-based) and informal (life-experience) means.
 Prior experiential learning is assessed through portfolio development and review.
-Academic credits awarded for this category must not exceed 25 percent of the credits needed for a degree.

 - Documentation may be in the form of, but not limited to, a licensure or certification document, a transcript or a portfolio project that demonstrates that learning outcomes have been accomplished.
 Prior experiential learning may include volunteer and community involvement experiences, military service, cooperative education, work experience, business and industry certifications, and other applicable life experiences.